cognitiveprince/paradox_docs/getting started.md

     Step 4.
 Create a Script or go to a pre-existing script, right click on the screen the block menu pops up search for the micro you created and use it in your script.</p>
 1. Save Project
-    <p align="justify">Folloe the steps below to save your Paradox projects
+    <p align="justify">Follow the steps below to save your Paradox projects

     Step 1.
 Go to the File option.